Fuel from Russian Arctic spill reaches large lake, says governor

 “Now it’s important to prevent it from getting into the Pyasina River, which flows north.
 That should be possible.”

-Lake Pyasino, about 70km long, feeds into the Pyasina River, which flows into the Kara Sea in the Arctic Ocean.
+Lake Pyasino, about 70kms long, feeds into the Pyasina River, which flows into the Kara Sea in the Arctic Ocean.

+Norilsk, a remote city of 180,000 situated 300kms (190 miles) inside the Arctic Circle, is built around Norilsk Nickel, the world’s leading nickel and palladium producer.

+In a report on its clean-up progress published on Tuesday, the company said that the fuel had not reached Lake Pyasino.
+It said it had set up structures on the nearby Ambarnaya River to contain the spill and prevent it from spreading further.

 “This will have a negative effect on the water resources, on the animals that drink that water, on the plants growing on the banks,” said Vasily Yablokov, Greenpeace Russia’s climate project manager.

-Uss said the catastrophe was the worst of its kind in the Arctic in modern Russian history and that questions needed to be answered about why it took the company two days to inform authorities and why the initial explanation proved to be wrong.

-Norilsk, which has pledged to pay the clean-up costs, has said it believes the accident was caused by thawing permafrost which undermined the foundations of the storage tank.

-President Vladimir Putin last week declared a state of emergency in the region and criticized authorities for what he said was a bungled response to the incident.
+President Vladimir Putin last week declared a state of emergency in the region and criticised authorities for what he said was a bungled response to the incident.

-Reporting by Gabrielle Tétrault-Farber, Andrew Osborn and Peter Scott,; Editing by Ed Osmond
+Reporting by Gabrielle Tétrault-Farber, Andrew Osborn, Peter Scott and Anastasia Lyrchikova; Editing by Ed Osmond and Emelia Sithole-Matarise